izabera/j/README.md

 --------
 - parses correctly all the correct input, garbage in garbage out
 - up to 1000 elements (can easily be extended if needed)
-- an example pretty printer, just to show how it can be used
+- field extraction (the syntax is easy, example below)
+- pretty printing

 notes
 --------